dreamcatcher-tech/network/Inbox/2025-04-15 0935 mw merging in changes.md

 So get diffs working, then get reconcile to work efficiently.
 Try strip a bunch off since no longer doing sync.

+can we move the reconcile functions to be server side napps ?